and no I don’t just mean the tamariki! YOU TOO…. because how many of us find ourselves in charge of kapa haka. This is often because we:

 - can sing Pōkarekare ana

-Some of us may know a few waiata-a-ringa but we have never been formally “taught” how to perform correct actions.
+Firstly, some of us may know a few waiata-a-ringa but we have never been formally “taught” how to perform correct actions.

 In 2014 a show “Kia mau” was put together to help tamariki with their kapa haka moves.
 There are a series of “building blocks” as in basic moves to form a waiata-a-ringa.
 The “spots” on the kapa haka picture below are the links for these.